jacob-alford/schemata-ts/docs/Guard.md

 ## deriveGuard

-Interprets a schema as a decoder
+Interprets a schema as a guard for the `Output` type

 **Signature**